context-labs/verification-public-docs/would-you-say-that.md

 We found that cosine embedding (even with the best performing model) was little better than chance for both distinguishing between `3.1-8b-instruct` and `3.2-3b-instruct` and, somewhat worse than chance for detecting different quantizations of `3.1-8b-instruct`.

 Overall, the results indicate that cosine embedding is not a reliable verification method.

+## Future Work

+We plan to continue exploring the Response Plausibility Test to improve its power and reliability as well as explore other approaches.

+We theorize that the Response Plausibility Test is detecting a genuine signal that the token probability distribution used to validate the response is slightly different from the original distributions used to generate the response.
+In other words, we think that the test is impacted by deep non-determinism and is working "too well".

+It may be possible to revise our test to make it robust to the small variations in the token probability distributions - perhaps by performing multiple pre-fills to gather an empirical estimate of the noise in the distributions.
+The challenge will be in balancing increased robustness with loss of power.

+We may also bin smaller token probabilities into a single, larger "low probability token" bin to reduce the impact of non-determinism on the test.

+Some other possible directions include:
+1. Applying the [Berkowitz Test](https://www.risk-research.de/fileadmin/userdaten/docs/Fachartikel/2009_HamerlePlank_ANoteOnTheBerkowitzTest__7_.pdf) instead of Fisher's Method.